 You can still use your Pyrex with peace of mind.

-The bakeware of old is PYREX with all capital letters.
-It’s made of borosilicate which is comprised of boron trioxide and has a low thermal expansion rate.
+Old school PYREX and the PYREX sold in Europe are made of borosilicate which is comprised of boron trioxide and has a low thermal expansion rate.
 Essentially, it can withstand temperature changes like going from oven to fridge without breaking.
-When you see the capital letter PYREX, it’s likely made of borosilicate and less likely to break.
+So, when you see the capital letter PYREX, it’s likely made of borosilicate and less likely to break.

-Pyrex, in lowercase letters, is made from soda-lime, the same glass used to make many drinking glasses and other kitchen glassware.
-The difference is that Pyrex’s soda-lime is heat treated to become tempered so it can withstand temperature changes much better than your pint glass.
+In lowercase letters, Pyrex is made from soda-lime, the same glass used to make many drinking glasses and other kitchen glassware.
+The difference is that Pyrex’s soda-lime is heat-treated to become tempered so that it can withstand temperature changes much better than your pint glass.
 While it’s still not common for a Pyrex to break, it’s more possible than if you use a PYREX.

 Pyrex Glass Measuring Cup Set

 There's a reason Pyrex is such a kitchen staple.